stackbit-projects/good-oregano-dc386/content/pages/aboutgeekyowls.md

 ---
 title: About GeekyOwls
 subtitle: >-
-  GeekyOwls is a small indie studio, with only 2 members - Tzur & Nofar, a happily married couple
+  GeekyOwls is a small indie studio, with only 2 members - Tzur & Nofar, a happy and geeky couple.
 img_alt: lorem-ipsum
 seo:
   title: ''